+Stakeholder dialogue

-Stakeholder dialogue: in the context of CSR, the bank considers all individuals and organisations with which it works or which attach importance to the social role it fulfils as a promotional bank to be stakeholders.
-In any event, these stakeholders include shareholders, clients, investors, employees, the government and supervisory authorities.
+In the context of CSR, all individuals and organisations that the bank works with or that attach importance to the social role NWB Bank fulfils as a promotional bank, are considered to be stakeholders.
+The bank sees its shareholders, clients, investors, employees, supervisory authorities and the government as stakeholders as well.

-Sustainable Development Goals (SDGs): set of goals launched in 2015, formulated by the United Nations and intended as a new conceptual framework guiding sustainable development.
-NWB Bank and the other Dutch banks seek to play an active part in increasing the sustainability of the economy, and the SDGs will be a key frame of reference in doing so.
+Sustainable Development Goals

+A set of goals launched in 2015, formulated by the United Nations and intended as a new guiding conceptual framework for sustainable development.
+NWB Bank and the other Dutch banks seek to play an active part in increasing the sustainability of the economy, and the SDGs are a key frame of reference in this endeavour.